enricopiseddu/lendingPool/README.md

 Then, the code of the receiver contract is executed (call to executeOperation): after its operation, this code should transfer to the caller the entire amount borrowed and the fee.
 Finally, the function checks if the flash loan is completely repaid (including fee): if true, the transaction is correctly executed and the flash loan is correctly performed, if false the transaction is completely reverted.

-As seen, performing a flash loan does not require the user deposits collaterals or he has a sufficient health factor.
-The only constraint is that the amount borrowed must be returned (including the fee) within the same transaction, otherwise, the flash loan is reverted.
+As seen, performing a flash loan does not require the user deposits collateral or he has a sufficient health factor.
+The only constraint is that the amount borrowed must be returned in the same currency (including the fee) within the same transaction, otherwise, the flash loan is reverted.

-#### 4.5.1 Differences between flash loan functions
+#### 4.7.1 Differences between flash loan functions
-...
+The main difference is that flash loans are available in Aave implementation, while in this work, they are not included in the lending pool but summarized and studied apart.
+Since in Aave flash loans are included, a part of the fee accrued is distributed to lenders, while the other part is taken by the protocol itself: this feature notices in the respective [function](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L860).

 ### 4.8 Functions for computing users' data